 Introduction to Internal Controls

-Internal controls are defined as steps, procedures, and rules which are set by the business to ensure that the financial and accounting information is of the highest integrity, to help promote accountability and help the business to detect grey areas where fraud can happen, eventually preventing it to happen.
+Internal controls are defined as steps, procedures, and rules set by the business to ensure that the financial and accounting information is of the highest integrity, to help promote accountability, and help the company detect grey areas where fraud can happen, eventually preventing it from happening.

 Objectives of Internal Controls